Death of Milica Kostić

 Milica Kostić (Милица Костић; 24 April 1956 – 4 September 1974) was a high school student from Serbia (then part of Yugoslavia) who at age 18 died by suicide to avoid being raped.
 She was lured to a 12th floor apartment in Kruševac by a group of young men who then tried to rape her.
 To avoid being assaulted, she jumped from the window of the apartment and fell onto the street.
-She died from the injures two days later, but gave the police full description of the incident before death.
+She died from her injuries two days later but gave the police a full description of the incident before her death.

-This event sparked an outrage across Yugoslavia and demonstrations against perpetrators were held in Kruševac.
-Media outlets gave large publicity to the case and public was unanimous in condemnation.
+This event sparked outrage across Yugoslavia and demonstrations against perpetrators were held in Kruševac.
+Media outlets gave large publicity to the case and the public was unanimous in condemnation.
 Most commentators praised Kostić's bravery and heroic death.
-Five perpetrators (one of whom was a minor) were sentenced to prison.
-It is not known for sure how much time each of them spent in prison.
-It was reported that one of them, Tomislav Ž. Nikolić, was sentenced to 13 years and was released after 9½.
+Four perpetrators (one of whom was a minor) were sentenced to prison.
+It is not known for certain how much time each of them spent in prison.
+It was reported that one of them, Tomislav Ž. Nikolić, was released after 9½ years.